khaled147/Koneked/README.md

  	- Language: Uses online APIs - currently working with the Microsoft Bing Voice Recognition (https://pypi.org/project/SpeechRecognition/)
  	- Offline_SST: Uses offline API - currently working with Mozilla DeepSpeech (https://github.com/mozilla/DeepSpeech)
  	- **Issue:** Both Require WAV file --> ~~**Solution:** Buy a microphone wired to the Arduino (https://www.instructables.com/Make-Your-Own-Spy-Bug-Arduino-Voice-Recorder/)~~ (Did not work as TMRpcm only works on Arduino Uno and Arduino MEGA)
-4. **Currently Workin on:** Record audio from the mobile device itself using the app
+4. **Implemented Idea:** Record audio from the mobile device itself using the app
  	- Can then connect a wired microphone or a bluetooth transmitter (ex. https://www.nuheara.com/ca/products/bluetooth-transmitter/?gclid=CjwKCAjw07qDBhBxEiwA6pPbHroSNQ7TXyDA4DDuEuUM7V-f3FE1iOZgp-nFUiinv00lj_MFBls3_RoCx0YQAvD_BwE)
  	- Android has its own speechRecognizer class (https://betterprogramming.pub/implement-continuous-speech-recognition-on-android-1dd2f4b562fd)
 5. **Potential Idea to Try Out:** Connect a bluetooth microphone concurrently with the bluetooth connection with the Arudino using the app